BAK2K3/WYSPA/README.md

 HTML5 and CSS3 are used throughout this project.

-- This project uses a nightly build of the community improved [Materialize CSS](https://github.com/materializecss/materialize) framework due to the original (also called [Materialize CSS](https://github.com/Dogfalo/materialize)) [no longer being supported](https://github.com/Dogfalo/materialize/issues/6615).
+- This project uses an alpha build of the community improved [Materialize CSS](https://github.com/materializecss/materialize) framework due to the original (also called [Materialize CSS](https://github.com/Dogfalo/materialize)) [no longer being supported](https://github.com/Dogfalo/materialize/issues/6615).
 - The project uses [Google Material Icons](https://fonts.google.com/icons?selected=Material+Icons) for icons.
 - The project uses [Google Fonts](https://fonts.google.com/) for typography.
 - The project’s cross-browser compatibility was enhanced using [Autoprefixer.io](https://autoprefixer.github.io/).